 - Carefully drape the puff pastry over the cast iron skillet then trim the extra pastry leaving a 1-inch border all around.
 Fold the edge of the puff pastry under itself and crimp the edges with a fork to seal.

 - Cut 3 slits into the top of the puff pastry.
-Whisk together the egg white and evenly brush it over the puff pastry crust.
+Whisk the egg and evenly brush it over the puff pastry crust.

 - Bake for 25-30 minutes or until the crust is golden brown.